pry/pry-git/README.md

 Features and limitations
 -------------------------

-* Just a proof of concept at this stage
+* Just a proof of concept at this stage.
-* The methods you're invoking the git commands on must be part of a git repo.
+* The methods you're invoking the git commands on must be part of a git repo (of course).
+* Commands currently just work with respect to `HEAD`; this restriction will be lifted in a later version.
-* BETA software, not guaranteed to work properly yet, stay tuned.
+* BETA software, beware!

 Contact
 -------